-You are having a tough time picking a good blog name.
-No worries.
+If you are having a tough time picking a good name for your blog, have no worries.
 I'm here to help!

-Your blog name is a crucial part of your website.
+Your blog name is a crucial part of blogging.
 It has to be relevant and should express what your website provides.

 In this post, I will give you 10 quick tips that'll help you come up with a blog name that is memorable.